 Sometimes clothes or accessories may catch your eye.
 But if it’s a style that you never wear, then chances are that you won’t get much use of it.
 Developing your own personal style and figuring out your wardrobe basics will save you money and closet space.
 By dialing in your color palette and fashion style, the pieces in your wardrobe can all be worn together.
 It can also help you be more mindful when shopping and prevent impulse buys.

 Do I already own something similar to this?

-A lot of times we tend to gravitate towards a particular style of clothing.
+A lot of times, we tend to gravitate toward a particular style of clothing.
 Chances are that we already own something similar to what you’re now wanting to buy.
 Do you really need another blazer, graphic tee, or pair of jeans?

 Will you actually wear it?

 If you find something you like, think about how you can style it with other pieces you already own.
 Mentally put together at least 5 outfits with the new item and other items you already have in your closet.
 If you’re unable to do that, chances are you won’t get very much use out of it.
 Exceptions to this would be clothes bought for special occasions like weddings, prom, and vacations.
-If it’s a “wear only one-time” piece, consider selling it after.
+Consider selling it after if it’s a “wear only one-time” piece.

 Is it good quality?

 When shopping for staple pieces for your wardrobe, quality matters.
 A cheap price tag might be nice for the bank account, but fast fashion items aren’t meant to last.
 They fall apart fast and will quickly fall out of style.
 Investing in classic styles and quality pieces will ensure your clothes last for years to come.
 Clothes don’t have to be purchased new.
 If you’re not in a rush, spend time searching through high-end thrift stores.
 Online shops are also a good place to find good pieces at deeply discounted prices.
 The key to this is to be patient.